L'Hôtel du libre échange: Revivals and adaptations

 The play was revived in Paris during the authors' lifetimes, at the Théâtre des Folies-Dramatiques in 1903 and the Théâtre de la Gaîté in 1906.
 After Feydeau died in 1921, his plays were neglected until the 1940s and 1950s.
 The first Parisian revival of L'Hôtel du libre échange after his death was at the Théâtre Marigny in 1956 with Olivier Hussenot as Pinglet in a production by Jean-Pierre Grenier.
-Since then there have been more than ten new productions in Paris and other French cities.
+Since then there have been more than ten new productions in Paris and other French cities, including Jean-Claude Brialy as Pinglet at the Marigny in 1973.
 The Comédie-Française admitted the work to its repertoire in 2017 in a production by Isabelle Nanty, starring Michel Vuillermoz as Pinglet.

 In the writers' lifetimes an English adaptation, The Gay Parisians, was staged in New York in September 1895 and ran for nearly 150 performances. a London version, A Night in Paris, opened in April 1896 and outran the Parisian original with a total of 531 performances.
 More recently L'Hôtel du libre échange was translated by Peter Glenville under the title Hotel Paradiso, playing in London in 1956 and starring Alec Guinness and on Broadway in 1957 starring Bert Lahr.
-Another translation made by John Mortimer under the title A Little Hotel on the Side opened in London in 1984 at the National Theatre; it was later produced on Broadway. and was revived at the Theatre Royal, Bath, in August 2013, starring Richard McCabe, Richard Wilson, and Hannah Waddingham.
+Another translation made by John Mortimer under the title A Little Hotel on the Side opened in London in 1984 at the National Theatre with Graeme Garden as Pinglet; it was later produced on Broadway. and was revived at the Theatre Royal, Bath, in August 2013, starring Richard McCabe, Richard Wilson, and Hannah Waddingham.